burke-software/GlitchTip/README.md

 Leave environment variables blank and click next.
 Pick the basic or pro plan.
 One 512 MB RAM | 1 vCPU is fine to start with.
 Click Launch.
 Now copy [app-platform.yaml](app-platform.yaml) to your local computer.
 Edit the following

-## Name
+## Name and region

 This can be anything.
-We default to "glitchtip"
+We default to "glitchtip" and "nyc".

 ## Environment Variables